mjfusa/Message-Center-Agent/README.md

 # Microsoft 365 Copilot: Message Center Agent

 ## Overview

  The M365 Copilot Message Center Agent allows you to search the **Microsoft 365 Admin Center** messages with Copilot chat using natural language prompts.

  ![Message Center Agent Starter Prompts](./Images/starterprompts.png)

 ## M365 Message Center Agent Use Cases

-Not only can you search for messages, but you can also use the power of generative AI to summarize them and draft internal communications.
+Not only can admins and 'Message Center Readers' search for messages, but you can also use the power of generative AI to summarize them and draft internal communications.
 Here are some examples of what you can do:

 - **Search for messages**: Find specific messages in the Microsoft 365 Admin Center message center.
 Search by keywords, date ranges, and message types.
 Search is case-insensitive.
 Search by message Title (default) or message body.
 - **Summarize messages**: Get a summary of the latest messages in the message center.
 - **Draft internal communications**: Generate draft emails or messages to share information about updates with your team.